isovector/reasonablypolymorphic.com/posts/2016-04-12-elm-is-wrong.markdown

 as a language) doesn't support inline type annotations.
 That is to say, it's a syntax error to write `witness : Enum t Directions` at the term-level.
-This is an obvious inconsistency where these constraints can be declared at the type-level, and then evaluated with the same terms.
+This is an obvious inconsistency where these constraints can be declared at the type-level and then evaluated with the same terms.
 But I digress.
 Suffice to say, our witness magic is all valid, working Elm -- so far, at least.

 Let's take a moment to stop and think about what this extra type `t` has bought